Karen J Williams

 - Therapy for personal growth and self-development.

-I operate a sliding scale of fees according to income.
 I’d be pleased to discuss this with you as part of our initial contact.
-If you have health insurance, I would be happy to arrange for fees to be paid through your insurance, if that is possible.
+If you have health insurance, we may be able to arrange for fees to be paid through your insurance.

 Maps & Directions